-In South Africa, the human activities that lead to the release of mercury to the atmosphere, the subsequent deposition of mercury to water resources, and the effect of mercury on water quality, have not been adequately characterised and are poorly understood.
-Yet, such understanding is fundamental to assessing the seriousness of the mercury problem in South Africa and to supporting future government initiatives aimed at controlling local emissions in a way similar to initiatives already taken, or about to be taken, in the USA, Europe and elsewhere in the world.
+In South Africa, the anthropogenic activities that lead to the release of mercury to the atmosphere, the subsequent deposition of mercury to water resources, and impacts of mercury on water quality have not been adequately characterised and are poorly understood.
+Yet, such understanding is fundamental to assessing the seriousness of the mercury problem in South Africa and to supporting future government initiatives aimed at controlling local emissions, such as the initiatives already taken, or about to be taken, in the USA, Europe and elsewhere in the world.